Home

 Mellotrons used:

 Faithful Breath are better known as an '80s metal band, so some readers may be surprised to learn that they were operating as early as 1973, as a full-on prog outfit.
-To be perfectly honest, despite Fading Beauty's reissue on the US label The Laser's Edge, and its 'lost classic' status, it's not actually that good, certainly in comparison to some of their lesser-known countrymen such as Epidaurus or Führs & Fröhling.
-The two lengthy tracks slightly outstay their welcome, and are decidedly one-paced and overly simplistic, but then, I've heard an awful lot worse, and the album makes perfectly pleasant background listening, unlike many I could name (but won't).
-It does actually have a brooding, autumnal feel to it, particularly side one's Autumn Fantasia, and is several steps up from some of the German 'prog by numbers' I've heard.
+To be perfectly honest, despite Fading Beauty's reissue on the US label The Laser's Edge and its 'lost classic' status, it's not actually that good, certainly in comparison to some of their lesser-known countrymen such as Epidaurus or Führs & Fröhling.
+The two lengthy tracks slightly outstay their welcome and are decidedly one-paced and overly simplistic, but then, I've heard an awful lot worse and the album makes perfectly pleasant background listening, unlike many I could name (but shan't).
+It does actually have a brooding, autumnal feel to it, particularly side one's Autumn Fantasia and is several steps up from some of the German 'prog by numbers' I've heard.
 Despite its being second in the list of Manfred von Buttlar's keys, there's practically no Mellotron to be heard on the album, with all the strings sounding like they're synthesized.
-I can hear a little choir on the title track, and some background brass chords on Tharsis, but as for this being a 'Mellotron Classic'; forget it.
+I can hear a little choir on the title track and some background brass chords on Tharsis, but as for this being a 'Mellotron Classic'; forget it.

 Back on My Hill is their second album (so what were they doing for the rest of the '70s?), released as late as 1980, but they released a metal album the following year as a keyboardless trio, causing some confusion.
-It turns out that it was recorded in the 1977/78 period, then held back for two years, after which the band disbanded then reformed as a metal outfit.
+It turns out that this was recorded in the 1977/78 period, then held back for two years, after which the band disbanded then reformed as a metal outfit.
 The rather silly sleeve art puts it into 'dodgy metal' territory, but the music certainly doesn't, although its initial release on the dodgy Sky label is enough to make the experienced prog listener blanch slightly.
 The title track is a good, straightforward song with prog stylings, although the quality of the material drops a little after this.
 You can see that they were headed for more mainstream territory, with the lush ballad This Is My Love Song; even side-long epic Judgement Day has less variety than you might expect from this type of piece.
-Von Buttlar's Mellotron is perfectly audible this time round, with upfront strings on This Is My Love Song and Stick In Your Eyes, and full-on 'Tron throughout most of Judgement Day.
+Von Buttlar's Mellotron is perfectly audible this time round, with upfront strings on This Is My Love Song and Stick In Your Eyes and full-on Mellotron throughout most of Judgement Day.
+Garden of Delights' CD adds a 1981 single, the German-language Die Mörderbiene, a final prog blast from the band, six minutes long with a nice helping of Mellotron strings.

 Marianne Faithfull (UK)